pingali/dgit/README.rst

 *Note: Code is still pre-alpha.
 It is being cleanedup and stabilized.
 Not yet ready for daily use.*

 dgit is an application on top of git.
-The application uses git for version management but structures the repositories, content, and interface to suit data management tasks.

-A lot of data-scientists' time goes towards generating, shaping, and using datasets. dgit enables organizing and using datasets with minimal effort. dgit leverages the versioning capability from git.
-Git can be replaced with other versioning backends such as instabase (as and when it is released) as needed.
+A lot of data-scientists' time goes towards generating, shaping, and using datasets. dgit enables organizing and using datasets with minimal effort.

+dgit uses git for version management but structures the repository content, and interface to suit data management tasks.

 dgit is agnostic to form and content of the datasets and post-processing scripts.
 It tries to adher to `best available dataset